KxSystems/mqtt/README.md

 1. Download the latest release of the `paho.mqtt.c` C api for your system architecture, available [here](https://github.com/eclipse/paho.mqtt.c/releases).
 2. Unzip this release and move to a location appropriate for your system.
-3. Set an environment variable `$PAHO_HOME` / `%PAHO_HOME%` pointing to the location of the installed and unzipped release.
+3. Set an environment variable `$BUILD_HOME` / `%BUILD_HOME%` pointing to the location of the installed and unzipped release.

 #### ARM 32 build